ncuskey/silver-umbrella/README.md

 For the district instance, Apache serves as a thin front door that forwards visitors from `https://autocbm.com/` to the internal Next.js dev server via a Cloudflare tunnel.

 1. Keep the tunnel process active so `autocbm.com` resolves to the Cloudflare hostname (`c500f01a-fa89-4773-b3c4-55ae5d8e716b.cfargotunnel.com`).
-2. Update the Apache document root (`/Library/WebServer/Documents/index.html`) to redirect to the tunnel target:
+2. Update the Apache document root (`/Library/WebServer/Documents/index.html`) to redirect to the tunnel target and unregister any legacy service workers:
    ```bash
    cat <<'HTML' | sudo tee /Library/WebServer/Documents/index.html >/dev/null
    <!DOCTYPE html>